MattAngelakos/Angelakos_MinecraftMod/README.md

 A video to a demonstration can be found here: https://www.youtube.com/watch?v=s28PLTA54G4&ab_channel=MatthewAngelakos
 Unfortunately my partner's contributions have been lost to time but mine can still be found in the code posted.
-Sadly you need to change some of the directory paths for your specific computer but all the code is there.